Lifetime Homes are exactly that. Homes thoughtfully designed for not only how you live today, but designed to easily adapt as your needs change.

 What’s a Lifetime Home?

 The Lifetime Homes concept was developed by the Joseph Rowntree Foundation Lifetime Homes Group in 1991.
-They have sixteen design features, from amble car parking spaces and easy level access to the home to some things you don’t even see, like easily removable walls and services for wet rooms.
+They have sixteen design features, from ample car parking spaces and easy level access to the home to some things you don’t even see, like easily removable walls and services for wet rooms.

 Thoughtful and innovative design is at the heart of the thinking behind Lifetime Homes.
 The focus is on adaptability and design features that make the home flexible enough to meet whatever comes along in life.
 From raising small children and the demands that makes on a home to managing reduced mobility later in life, these homes make the ups and downs of life easier to live with.